Transfer Platform for Industry 4.0

 The aim of the interdisciplinary research project is to build prototypes to simplify production processes.
 The focus is the optimisation of assembly procedures in manual production.
 The new assistance systems will reduce assembly times and enhance quality.
 Intensive interdisciplinary collaboration between the Faculties of Mechanical Engineering and Social Work, Health Care and Nursing Sciences ensures the high quality of the technical and social-scientific aspects of the project.

-Faculty of Mechanical Engineering, Esslingen University of Applied Sciences
+Faculty of Mechanical and Systems Engineering, Esslingen University of Applied Sciences

 German Federal Ministry for Economy and Technology